 Smoothies can be a wonderful addition to the daily routine.
 They are quick to prepare, filling, and delicious.
 Yes, breakfast time is synonymous with smoothies, but they can be gulped down easily any time of day.
-So, as you sip away your tall, icy glass of goodness make sure to get the most out of your drink: it can very quickly turn from a nutritious meal-in-a-glass to a decadent, sugar-filled dessert.
-Next time you blend away, keep these four things in mind:
+So, as you sip away your tall, icy glass of goodness make sure to get the most out of your drink.
+However, it can very quickly turn from a nutritious meal-in-a-glass to a decadent, sugar-filled dessert.
+Next time you blend away your favorite smoothie recipe, keep these four things in mind:

 Power it with Protein

 Including protein into every meal or snack is essential.
 Protein is the building block for muscle and tissue, and it helps keep you stay full longer.
 Just two reasons why we need to ensure we are getting enough protein through the day.
 Although there are tons of protein powders out there in a variety of flavors, aim for a product with the least amount of ingredients and the best amino acid profile (the more amino acids on the label, the better).
 Aim for at least one serving of protein in every smoothie to ensure you get your daily need in.